 1. Look for a skilled cosmetic surgeon

 The level of skill in handling a needle is one of the most crucial factors that determine a successful Botox treatment.
-Dermatologists and trained aestheticians that can properly administer dermal fillers can reduce the incidences of bruising while still applying the right amount of filler material in the right places.
+Dermatologists and trained aestheticians that can properly administer the injection can reduce the incidences of bruising while still applying the right dose of Botox in the correct places.

 A skilled injector will also have a thorough understanding of a patient’s pain tolerance and their tendency for bruising.
 Even though Botox is considered a non-invasive procedure, there is still the possibility that the patient’s body will react to it poorly.
 Dermatologists will need to work with the patient to establish how the treatment will be administered and follow up with them after their session if any post-operative care is needed.